DevMine/crawld/README.md

      correspond to the number of repositories to crawl *per language* listed in "languages" .
 When you do not use the search API, this is a global limit, regardless of the language.
+   - **since\_id**: corresponds to the repository ID (eg: GitHub repository ID in the case of the github crawler) from which to start querying repositories.
+Note that this value is ignored when using the search API.
    - **fork**: skip fork repositories if set to false.
    - **oauth\_access\_token**: your API token.
 If not provided, `crawld` will work but the number of API call is usually limited